TU-Dublin-Computer-Science/Solar-XR/Documentation/documentation.md

 - **<<:** Set simulation time to reverse at 2 simulation hours per real life second.

 ## Reset
+This resets the focused body to the sun, sets the time to live, and resets any position, rotation or scaling modifications.

 ## Info Nodes
+Bodies can info nodes at specific location on them, that when touched/clicked display an information box containing an image, title and text description of that location.

 # Other Features
 These features are currently found in the settings menu.

+## Change Interaction Mode
+The 'Touch' and 'Pointer' buttons can be pressed to switch to that respective input mode.

+## Move
+Displays a menu showing controls which allow the position of the simulation to be changed.

+## Rotate
+Displays a menu showing controls allowing the rotation of the simulation to be changed.

+## Scale
+Displays a menu showing controls allowing the scale of the simulation to be changed.

 # Folder Structure